-Fox’s Biscuits employs 2,000 people.
-An extensive own-label producer, it is best known for the Rocky and Party Rings biscuits.
+Fox’s is best known for the Rocky and Party Rings biscuits.
 Brandy snaps, its original product, are still sold.

 Michael Spedding (1834 – 1927) was born to poor circumstances at Marsh, near Huddersfield in Yorkshire.
 He received just three months of formal education.

 Spedding married Susan Fox (1834 – 1895), the daughter of a bone-setter, in 1854.

-Spedding established himself as a food seller from 1863.
+Spedding had established himself as a food seller by 1863.
 He began to concentrate on the confectionery trade, with an initial focus on brandy snap biscuits.

 Spedding had been joined in business by his daughter Hannah and his son-in-law Fred Ellis Fox (1871 – 1938) by 1891.
 The business began to trade as F E Fox & Co from 1897.
 Spedding retired in 1900.

 Fred Fox was joined by his son, Michael Spedding Fox (1896 – 1963), and the business began to trade as F E Fox & Son.

 Michael Spedding died as one of the oldest men in his district in 1927.

 F E Fox & Son was incorporated as a private company in 1938.
 The business was still a regional concern at this time.

 Fred Fox died in 1938 and left an estate valued at £19,243.
 Michael Spedding Fox became managing director of the company.

 The Batley factory was expanded and modernised in the post-war period.
 F E Fox & Son had around 500 employees by 1955.

 F E Fox & Son won a valuable contract to produce biscuits for Marks & Spencer in 1958.
 The contract accounted for half of all production.

 F E Fox & Son required capital to fulfil its ambitions of becoming a nationally recognised company.
 The business went public in 1960 as Fox’s Biscuits with an authorised share capital of £400,000.
 There were around 950 employees.

 Parkinson’s Biscuits of Kirkham, Preston was acquired in 1966.